 Jack Benny was a regular on his own radio program since 1932.
-He brought the program, with his underplayed humor, to TV along with his radio regulars.
-Jack, who remained 39-years-old, kept his money in his basement and drove his old Maxwell car just as he had done on the radio.
-Written by
+He brought the program, with his underplayed humor, to television along with his radio regulars.
+Jack, who remained thirty-nine-years-old, kept his money in his basement and drove his old Maxwell car just as he had done on the radio.

 J.E.
 McKillop <firstname.lastname@example.org>

 (1944), season two, episode three, "Autolight", and co-starring Barbara Stanwyck